a 3-week tour through Kinnaur, Spiti Valley & Ladakh

 The shorter of the 2 versions of our Himalayan Moto Adventures but very popular nonetheless.
 This 2-week itinerary has a good variety of motorcycle riding, scenery and culture; the beautiful Sangla-Baspa valley and it’s apple orchards, imposing snow-capped peaks of Kinnaur, the monasteries & “out of this world” landscape of the Spiti Valley and lush green vistas of the Kullu region.
 Riding starts and ends at Shimla (2200 M).

 IMPORTANT ADVISORY: Please note that touring in the Himalayas on a motorcycle involves considerable amount of riding on un-paved/dirt track/loose gravel/wet mud type surfaces as well as creek crossings, some of which range between moderate to difficult.
-Riders need to have confidence in their riding skills/experience to be able to handle their bikes under such conditions considering the fact that they will be riding a Royal Enfield motorcycle which is not an “off-road” bike.
+Riders need to have confidence in their riding skills/experience to be able to handle their assigned bike under such conditions.
 We would expect that you have at least 3-4 years (10,000 - 15,000 KM) riding experience (& some off road skills) before you consider registering for these tours.
-Also, since the routes involve being at high altitudes (above 3500 M), a certain level of health/fitness is a pre-requisite.
+Also, since the routes involve being at high altitudes (above 3500 M) and spending a couple of consecutive nights at ~4500 M, a certain level of health/fitness is a pre-requisite.
+If you have any precondition you should talk to your doctor before registering for this tour.
 Write to us if you have doubts or need further clarifications.
 Our Himalayan tours start and end in New Delhi where the temperature can get up to 42°C in July.
 Even in the Himalayas the temperature at low altitude can get up to 30°C. However, they can fall below freezing at high altitudes in the mornings and during the nights (0-5°C).
 Rain is a certainty with snow being a possibility.
 Packing list: *On all our tours the space on the support vehicles is limited.
 Hence, we request that you limit your baggage to 25 KG.

 - Driver’s license*